ElleWest/MinimalistNotesProject/README.md

 ## 📄 License

 This project was created as part of a student assignment.
-No license is attached.
+ISC license is attached.

 ## 👩‍💻 Author